ilyasergey/YSC2229/source/week-02-sums.rst

      done
    done

-Assuming that the size of the array is :math:`n`, the outer loop makes.
+Assuming that the size of the array is :math:`n`, the outer loop makes :math:`n` iterations.
 The inner loop, however, goes in an opposite direction and starts from :math:`j` such that :math:`0 \leq j < n` and, in the worst case, terminates with :math:`j = 0`.
-The complexity of the body of the inner loop is linear (as swam performs three atomic operations, and the assignment is atomic).
-Thereforem we can estimate the complexity of this sorting by the following sum (assuming :math:`c` is a constant accounting for the complexity of the inner loop body):
+The complexity of the body of the inner loop is linear (as ``swap`` performs three atomic operations, and the assignment is atomic).
+Therefore, we can estimate the complexity of this sorting by the following sum (assuming :math:`c` is a constant accounting for the complexity of the inner loop body):

 .. math::